-POLICY ENV 7: IMPORTANT VIEWS - The following views (map figure 12, Appendix 7) are important to the setting and character of the Neighbourhood Area.
+POLICY ENV7: IMPORTANT VIEWS

+The following views (see Figure 12 and Appendix 7) are important to the setting and character of the Neighbourhood Area.
 Development proposals should respect and whenever possible protect these views.
 Development which would have an adverse impact on the identified views will not be supported without mitigation.